 Single Pieces Of Bright Furniture

 We’ve talked about how limiting bright colors is tasteful.
-But this advice shouldn’t be a deterrent in using bright colors at all.
+But this advice shouldn’t be a deterrent in using bright colors.
 Bright colors can add personality and character to a room.
 Not to mention, they are retro.

-If you do decide to use bright colors, try picking out a key piece of furniture and use warm or cool colors according to it.
+If you decide to use bright colors, try to select a key piece of furniture and use warm or cool colors.
 Because we all know that neutral colors are easier to work with than bright colors.

 So, find what works for you and go for it!